helenasw/helenameetslaravel/README.md

 You can see this running [here](http://helena-meets-laravel.herokuapp.com/).

+This was completed as a homework assignment for a job interview.

 ## Set up
 Do you want to meet Laravel and deploy it to Heroku too?
 Welcome aboard!